Financial Aid and Scholarships

 Application Process:

-• Gather all the necessary documents (2023-2024 application, 2024-2025 application)
+• Gather all the necessary documents (2025-2026 application)

 • Make sure that you do not leave any questions unanswered

-• Make sure that your FAFSA has been signed by you and your parent if you are a dependent.
+• Make sure that your FAFSA has been signed by you and your parent if you are a dependent

 • If you will have a child born before or during the award year (Fall through Summer sessions) who will be your legal dependent, the child should be counted as a member of the household

-• Don’t Include unborn children who will be born between July 1, 2024, and June 30, 2025.
+• Don’t include unborn children who will be born between July 1 and June 30 of the aid year

 For Student with Undocumented Parent(s):

-Parents with out a Social Security Number will now be able to create an FSA ID account, for signing purposes ONLY.
+Parents without a Social Security number will now be able to create an FSA ID account, for signing purposes only.

 If you need to correct information on your application, please click here for more information.